drikusroor/weather-archive/README.md

 - `.github/workflows/ci.yml`: This file defines a GitHub Actions workflow that runs the `main.py` script every hour.
 - `docker-compose.yml`: This file defines a Docker Compose service that runs the `main.py` script.
 - `Dockerfile`: This file defines a Docker image that can be used to run the `main.py` script in a containerized environment.
+- `weather-archive-viewer`: This directory contains the React app that allows you to view, filter & compare the weather data for the cities.

 ## Environment Variables